ryanchandrakusuma/portfolio/README.md

 # Portfolio
-All about the things that I've worked on.
+All about the things that I've worked on in my free time.

+Business Inquiries : w.rookie3ryan@gmail.com

 # Cashier App
 It is a small project that I made with my 2 other friends to learn how to make a website with ReactJS as front-end framework and Node.js as the back-end.
 My role is specifically to made an inventory management of the app, that consists of item list, adding item, adding the unit of the item, actions of the item such as edit (stock, price, name), and delete.<br>